Biała, Opole Voivodeship

-The town was founded in the 13th century, making it one of the oldest in the country, and was historically part of the Polish Duchy of Opole and the Austrian Habsburg Empire.
+The town was founded in the 12th–13th century.
 Over the centuries, Biała was located within Poland, Austria, Prussia, Germany, and eventually again Poland.
 A significant German minority resides in the vicinity.
 The town also possesses numerous architectural monuments and historic buildings.

 Etymology

 The name "Biała" was created after Polish word biały (white).

 Geography

 Biała is located in the historic Silesia (Upper Silesia) region at the confluence of the Biała river.
 The city is situated on the Biała Uplands (Wysoczyzna Bialska; a part of the Silesian Lowlands).

 History

 Middle Ages

 The region became part of the emerging Polish state under its first historic ruler Mieszko I of Poland in 990.
 A Polish stronghold existed in present-day Biała, and in the 12th-13th century it was already a seat of local castellans.
 Biała was located on a trade route connecting Kraków and Nysa, and various crafts developed.
 As a result of the fragmentation of Poland, it was part of the duchies of Silesia, Opole, Niemodlin and Oleśnica, and remained ruled by local Polish dukes of the Piast dynasty until 1532, although in 1327 it fell under the suzerainty of Bohemia.
 In the southwestern corner of their domain, the dukes of Opole built a castle, named Biała (in medieval documents mentioned under the Latinized name Bela), on the Biała river.
 This castle was the seat of power of a local mayor of the palace.
 Around the foot of the castle, a village, settled by new colonists, including Germans, the seat of its local parish, served as a setting-off point for further settlement in the region, which was densely forested and bordered Moravia.
 The village was first mentioned historically in 1225.